The surname Carusello is a common occupational

 There are many variations of most of those Italian names that originated in the medieval era.
 Some of these come from regional differences, like the tradition of ending northern names in "o" and southern names in "i".
 Others come from inaccuracies in the recording process, which were extremely common in the eras before dictionaries standardized spelling.
 Some of the spelling variations

 of Carusello are Caruso, Carruso, Caruzo, Carruzo and others.

 Early Notables of the Carusello family (pre 1700)

 Prominent among bearers of this surname in early times was the Caruso family of Piacenza.
-Early records show many bearers of the family name, including: Antonello Caruso, who was master of the feuds of Pulci, Lungarino, and Burgillusil; Placido Caruso, a senator and military captain in Sicily; Francesco Caruso of Avellino...
-Another 87 words (6 lines of text) are included under the topic Early Carusello Notables in all our PDF Extended History products and printed products wherever possible.
+Early records show many bearers of the family name, including: Antonello Caruso, who was master of the feuds of Pulci, Lungarino, and Burgillusil; Placido Caruso, a senator and military captain in Sicily; Francesco Caruso of Avellino an author in circa 1550; Giovanni Battista Caruso of Palermo, member of the nobility and philosopher in 1680...
+Another 69 words (5 lines of text) are included under the topic Early Carusello Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carusello family to the New World and Oceana

 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Carusello: Gaetano Caruso, who arrived in Philadelphia, Pennsylvania, in 1816; Gaetano Carusi, age 51; who came to Philadelphia one year later, as well as Augustus Carusi who settled in Boston, Massachusetts in 1836..